tdykstra/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-7.0.md

 ### Typed results for minimal APIs

-In .NET 6, the <xref:Microsoft.AspNetCore.Http.IResult> interface was introduced to represent values returned from minimal APIs that don’t utilize the implicit support for JSON serializing the returned object to the HTTP response.
+In .NET 6, the <xref:Microsoft.AspNetCore.Http.IResult> interface was introduced to represent values returned from minimal APIs that don't utilize the implicit support for JSON serializing the returned object to the HTTP response.
 The static [Results](/dotnet/api/microsoft.aspnetcore.http.results) class is used to create varying `IResult` objects that represent different types of responses.
 For example, setting the response status code or redirecting to another URL.
 The `IResult` implementing framework types returned from these methods were internal however, making it difficult to verify the specific `IResult` type being returned from methods in a unit test.

 In .NET 7 the types implementing `IResult` are public, allowing for type assertions when testing.
 For example: